 Parents will be informed on a daily basis to let them know what their child has eaten and make them aware of any difficulties.
 For children aged 0-2 years the Nursery will provide daily written records of feeding routines.
 For children aged 2-5, the Nursery will provide verbal feedback on the food consumed by the child during the Nursery day.

 A copy of the Nutritional Guidelines will be available in the Nursery.
-These will be utilised by Nursery Kitchen Auxiliary staff who will meet regularly to devise standardised menu’s to be used in all establishments, adhering to NHS Health Scotland’s ‘Setting the Table’ – Nutritional Guidance and Food Standards for Early Years Childcare Providers in Scotland.
+These will be utilised by Nursery Kitchen Auxiliary staff who will meet regularly with management to devise menu’s, adhering to NHS Health Scotland’s ‘Setting the Table’ – Nutritional Guidance and Food Standards for Early Years Childcare Providers in Scotland.
 The menu choices will be reviewed at the beginning of each new term involving both 3-5-year-old children and parents to ensure choices are appropriate to the time of year and include seasonal produce.